Cape Thorntail (Ceratogomphus triceraticus)

 Distribution

 Ceratogomphus triceraticus is endemic to South Africa, where it is mostly restricted to the Western Cape province.
-It extends marginally into the Eastern Cape, reaching its eastern limit near Port Elizabeth.
+It extends marginally into the Eastern Cape, reaching its eastern limit near Gqeberha (Port Elizabeth).

 Below is a map showing the distribution of records for Cape Thorntail in the OdonataMAP database as at February 2020.